rafde/con-estado/README.md

 function PostList() {
 	const [state, { acts }] = useCon(initialState, {
 		acts: ({ currySet, wrapSet }) => {
-			// currySet is a function that returns a function that can be called with the state.posts array const setPost = currySet('state.posts');
+			// currySet is a function that returns a function that can be called with the posts array const setPost = currySet('posts');

 			return {
 				addPost(post: Post) {